ramses-tech/nefertari/docs/source/event_handlers.rst

 ``nefertari.events`` defines a set of event classes inherited from ``nefertari.events.RequestEvent``.

-There are two types of nefertari CRUD events:
+There are two types of nefertari events:
     * "Before" events, which are run after view class is instantiated, but before view method is run, thus before request is processed.
     * "After" events, which are run after view method was called.

 All events are named after camel-cased name of view method they are called around and prefixed with "Before" or "After" depending on the place event is triggered from (as described above).
 E.g. event classed for view method ``update_many`` are called ``BeforeUpdateMany`` and ``AfterUpdateMany``.